-The complete guide to Tempe with Kids – Where to stay, what to do, where to eat
+The complete guide to Tempe with Kids – The coolest kids activities

-This post is sponsored by Tempe Tourism.
-All opinions are my own.
+My family was hosted by Tempe Tourism.
+All opinions are mine.

 If you’re flying, you’ll arrive at Phoenix’s Sky Harbor Airport, which is a quick jump to Tempe.
 Tempe is much closer to the airport than most of the in-city Phoenix attractions you might want to check out while you are in the area.